-- 10.33.
-CCTV system operators can normally deal with "routine" requests for data as part of their daily business.
+- 9.31 CCTV system operators can normally deal with "routine" requests for data as part of their daily business.
 There is no common definition for what is a major incident download.
-There are however factors that would make a download request deemed to be major as opposed to routine and these are: - The volume of data that is being requested - The time frame within which that the data requester would like it to be produced - The logistics around getting access to the data that may be spread across a large geographic area
+There are however factors that would make a download request deemed to be major as opposed to routine and these are: - The volume of data that is being requested - The time frame within which that the data requester would like it to be produced - The logistics around getting access to the data that may be spread across a large geographic area - The technical infrastructure in place that could enable immediate live viewing as an alternative to a download - The availability of TOC staff (or other contractors) who would undertake the downloading - The operational impact of the incident on the operator who is to provide the data

-- The technical infrastructure in place that could enable immediate live viewing as an alternative to a download - The availability of TOC staff (or other contractors) who would undertake the downloading - The operational impact of the incident on the operator who is to provide the data - 10.34.
-Depending on individual circumstances it will be up to each operator, in conjunction with the BTP, to determine if a CCTV data request is to be treated as routine or major.
+- 9.32 Depending on individual circumstances it will be up to each operator, in conjunction with the BTP, to determine if a CCTV data request is to be treated as routine or major. - 9.33 BTP will endeavour to ensure that major incident CCTV recovery is done in a focussed manner, intelligence led where possible.

-Introduction

-- 10.35.
-As a result of the London July 2005 and the June 2007 Haymarket / Glasgow terrorist attacks, the rail industry was faced with requests to Mass Export data from its CCTV systems, in some cases from all cameras up to 31 days of recording.
-Lessons learned from such events and more recent incidents, have highlighted a need for both procedural and technical measures to be put in place by the Security Service, British Transport Police (BTP) and Rail CCTV Operators, in order that any future incidents of this nature can be more efficiently dealt with. - 10.36.
-BTP will endeavour to ensure that major incident CCTV recovery is done in a focussed manner, intelligence led where possible.
 This approach should lead to more targeted requests being made for CCTV images.
-It should be acknowledged however that when intelligence is not available following a major incident then large requests for CCTV images may still be necessary. - 10.37.
-It is recommended that all rail operators work with BTP to produce their own internal Major Incident download procedures.
-An offer of BTP assistance to develop these procedures was set out in a letter from the Deputy Chief Constable to TOCs in April 2010.
+It should be acknowledged however that when intelligence is not available following a major incident then large requests for CCTV images may still be necessary. - 9.34 It is recommended that all rail operators work with BTP to produce their own internal Major Incident download procedures.
 These procedures should align with the guidance process and procedures contained within this document to effectively deliver a combined (common) process that can be carried out following a major incident.
-The current BTP procedure and a draft process flow have been included to aid this process.

-Major Incident Procedural Measures

-10.38.
-Once rail operators have developed their own Major Incident procedures, this should lessen the impact on CCTV system owners and improve the effectiveness of the police investigation.
-This process will require effective communication and cooperation between all parties, BTP will need to ensure that all CCTV requests are absolutely necessary and that all efforts have been made (via the Senior Investigating Officer) to rationalise the request through viewing the required images where possible, therefore minimising the extraction process
+The current BTP procedure and a draft process flow have been included to aid this process. - 9.35 Once rail operators have developed their own Major Incident procedures, this should lessen the impact on CCTV system owners and improve the effectiveness of the police investigation.
+This process will require effective communication and cooperation between all parties, BTP will need to ensure that all CCTV requests are absolutely necessary and that all efforts have been made (via the Senior Investigating Officer) to rationalise the request through viewing the required images where possible, therefore minimising the extraction process - 9.36 To aid rail operators in developing their own internal process for a Major Incident download a draft template detailing the basic high level process flow is included overleaf (see Figure Two).

-Rail Company Process Map

-10.39.
-To aid rail operators in developing their own internal process for a Major Incident download a draft template detailing the basic high level process flow is included below (see Figure Two).
 BTP will work with any rail operator to support the development of their own Major Incident download procedures.

+INTENTIONALL LEFT BLANK

-(1) BTP CCTV Coordinator makes a Request for CCTV Following a Major Incident On going dialogue between Rail SPOC and BTP Bronze CCTV Coordinator until incident (2) Contact made with 24/7 Rail Contact Point, RAIL SPOC Appointed. is closed (3) Parameters Agreed between RAIL SPOC and BTP CCTV Coordinator (5) Rail SPOC Contacts Third (4) Rail SPOC Decides if Party for Support Support Needed No (8) Other CCTV System Trawl Carried Out.
+(1) BTP CCTV Coordinator makes a Request for CCTV Following a Major Incident On going dialogue between Rail SPOC and (2) Contact made with 24/7 Rail BTP Bronze CCTV Contact Point, RAIL SPOC Coordinator until incident Appointed. is closed (3) Parameters Agreed between RAIL SPOC and BTP CCTV Coordinator (5) Rail SPOC Contacts Third (4) Rail SPOC Decides if Support Needed Party for Support Yes No (8) Other CCTV System Trawl Carried Out.
 (6) Stations and / or Car Parks (7) Trains CCTV Trawl Carried Out CCTV Trawl Carried Out (9) RAIL SPOC Liaises with BTP CCTV Trawl Team Manager for Collection of CCTV Data.
 (11) Incident Agreed Closed by Rail SPOC and BTP CCTV (10) Is Further CCTV Required Coordinator No Yes